 Repairing, Replacing and Maintaining Sewer Shafts

 In July 2011 a change to Hunter Water's Customer Contract confirmed customers are responsible for maintaining and repairing all wastewater pipes and fittings up to and including the point of connection with Hunter Water's wastewater system.
 This change brought Hunter Water into alignment with most other water utilities in Australia.
 An interim policy has been in place to assist in this change.
 From 30 June 2015 customers will be responsible for repairs/replacements of the sewer shaft.
-Should a sewer shaft on a customer's property require repair or replacement Hunter Water will consider making a contribution toward the costs should the customer be in genuine financial hardship
+Please contact Hunter Water should you be in genuine financial hardship.

 Where the sewer main is located outside the property, Hunter Water has responsibility for the sewer branch pipe up to one metre inside the property boundary.
 Where the sewer main is located within the property boundary Hunter Water has responsibility for the sewer branch pipe up to one metre from the sewer main.